Suspected Bicycle Slasher Arrested

-A man accused of slashing at least eight people while riding a bicycle around Los Angeles County was arrested, authorities said.
+A man accused of slashing at least nine people while riding a bicycle around Los Angeles County was arrested, authorities said.

+Lenrey Briones, 19, who is homeless, was arrested Wednesday on suspicion of attempted murder, the LAPD said.
+Authorities accuse him of being the bicycle slasher who has injured at least nine people in attacks in the South Los Angeles area.

 Security video released Tuesday showed a bicyclist, three in the south Los Angeles area and one in South Gate.